Skip to main content

 Job Offers

 Typically, employers will make a verbal offer over the phone followed by email/mail.
 Read over these documents closely.
 You should be enthusiastic when an offer is made.
 If you need some time to think it over, it is good to ask when the employer will need an answer.
-Remember that once you accept a position, it is unethical to continue looking for other opportunities or to renege (back out of your acceptance).
+Remember that once you accept a position, it is unethical to renege (back out of your acceptance).
 Students who participate in OCR that accept and then renege on a job offer are at risk of losing their Handshake access.

 As you begin to evaluate your offer, here are some things to think about: